NTIG-Uppsala/admin-narvaro/README.md

 To run the project in production mode run `npm run build` followed by `npm run start` in the root folder of the project.
 The project will then be available at `localhost:8000`.
 If the project is ran in production mode, the backend will use the production database.

-## Run project with docker
+## Run project with Docker

-To run the project with docker.
-The Docker engine needs to be installed and the dependencies that comes with docker.
+To run the project with Docker, Docker Engine must to be installed.

-### Build docker image
+### Build Docker image

 `docker build . -t <Your name>/admin-narvaro`

-### Run docker image
+### Run Docker image

 `docker run -p 8080:8080 <Your name>/admin-narvaro`

-After the docker image has been built and run, the project can be accessed at `localhost:8080` in the browser.
+After the Docker image has been built and run, the project can be accessed at `localhost:8080` in the browser.

 ## API routes and frontend pages